tarides/ocaml-eglot/README.md

 ### Find occurences

-Returns all occurrences using `ocaml-eglot-occurences` of the identifier under the cursor.
-To find all occurrences in the entire project, it requires indexing the project.
-This can be done by running `dune build @ocaml-index --watch` when developing.
+`ocaml-eglot-occurences` returns all occurrences of the identifier under the cursor.
+To find all occurrences in the entire project, it requires an index.
+This index can be created by running `dune build @ocaml-index --watch` when developing.
 Requires OCaml `5.2` and Dune `3.16.0`.
 See the [announcement](https://discuss.ocaml.org/t/ann-project-wide-occurrences-in-merlin-and-lsp/14847/1).